Younger (TV series): Critical response

 Tom Conroy of Media Life Magazine criticized the show mainly for portraying Sutton Foster's character Liza with "early-middle-age cluelessness", featuring "particularly silly" publishing-industry details and presenting "a relationship between an educated 40-year-old mother and a 26-year-old college dropout" that, in his belief, "has nowhere to go."

 But Jonathan Alexander writes in the Los Angeles Review of Books that "Younger works in part because it plays to both millennials, who are often portrayed as hip and hardworking, creative and generous, as well as to late Gen-Xers who are facing a corporate and consumer world that's seemingly forgotten them in its drive to cater to the needs, tastes, and interests of a younger (and numerically larger) generation."

 Darcie Wilder of Vice wrote in her review: "Younger is unexpectedly addictive, nothing short of extremely soothing and pleasurable to watch.
 It's a bedtime story that's supposed to lull but is too engaging to ever actually let you doze off.
 Usually when I binge, there's a hard out when I finally get caught up to real time, entering the headspace of its regular audience and eventually losing interest—but that hasn't happened with Younger, not yet."

-The seventh and final season of Younger had good reviews from critics and mixed reviews from fans.
+The seventh and final season of Younger had good reviews from critics.
 Nicole Galluci of Mashable wrote in a review "Ultimately, the episodes are engaging as ever, and though it's rare with final seasons, I find myself struggling to squash the belief that this show still has so much left to give."
 Fan reacted to the final season with "mixed feelings," according to multiple reports.

 Awards and nominations

-Cancelled Kelsey Spin-off
+Cancelled Kelsey spin-off

 It was reported in May 2020 that ViacomCBS and Darren Star have partnered to develop a spin-off series which would revolve around Kelsey Peters, with Hilary Duff starring.
 However, on June 10, 2021, following the series’ conclusion, it has been revealed that the spin-off is no longer in the works, due to Duff being cast on the How I Met Your Mother spin-off, How I Met Your Father.
-According to creator Darren Star, he stated that the Kelsey spin-off has been resolved after the series finale, regardless of any notion of one.
+According to Star, he stated that the Kelsey spin-off has been resolved after the series finale, regardless of any notion of one.
 Star also stated that "it was always going to end with Kelsey doing her own thing, alone, heading to Los Angeles".

 International adaptations

-South Korean television network JTBC plans to broadcast the Korean adaptation of Younger.
-It will be directed by Kim Seong-yoon as his first project under JTBC after leaving his longtime home network, KBS.
+Initial reports disclosed that South Korean television network JTBC had plans to broadcast the Korean adaptation of Younger, with Kim Seong-yoon attached to direct.

 The series is being adapted in China by Endemol Shine China and Huace Group.
 It is being remade as a 40-part series in Mandarin with episodes of 45 minutes.